MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/fatal-error-c1010.md

 unexpected end of file while looking for precompiled header.
 Did you forget to add '#include name' to your source?

 An include file specified with [/Yu](../../build/reference/yu-use-precompiled-header-file.md) is not listed in the source file.
-This option is enabled by default in most Visual Studio C++ project types and "stdafx.h" is the default include file specified by this option.
+This option is enabled by default in most Visual Studio C++ project types and *pch.h* (*stdafx.h* in Visual Studio 2017 and earlier) is the default include file specified by this option.

 In the Visual Studio environment, use one of the following methods to resolve this error: